Core Overview

 Set the parameters of the query whose results are displayed in the page's graph and table.
 These controls typically include:

-- Metric: A metric is a combination of a unit (e.g. a bit) with a method of calculation (e.g. average per second) to create a quantifiable measurement (average bits/second).
-The measurements made on network traffic and used for counts, rankings (e.g. in a top-X list), and thresholds (e.g. in alerting).
+• Metric: A metric is a combination of a unit (e.g. a bit) with a method of calculation (e.g. average per second) to create a quantifiable measurement (average bits/second).
+The measurements made on network traffic are used for counts, rankings (e.g. in a top-X list), and thresholds (e.g. in alerting).
 See Metric Selector.

-The Tabbed Graph is a visualization (stacked area chart; see Stacked Area Chart) of the results of the network traffic query whose parameters are defined with the Parameter Controls, showing the sum for all of the individual items listed in the table (e.g. devices, applications, etc., depending on the page).
-The table is tabbed so you can quickly see traffic broken into major subsets.
+The Traffic graph is a visualization (see Stacked Area Chart) of the results of the network traffic query whose parameters are defined with the Parameter Controls.
+It shows the sum for all of the individual items listed in the table (e.g. devices, applications, etc., depending on the page).
+The graph is tabbed so that you can quickly see traffic broken into major subsets.
 In most cases the tabs include:

 Notes: